Nuitka/Nuitka-website/doc/posts/nuitka-release-10.rst

 -  For generated attribute nodes, avoid local doing import statements on the function level.
-While these were easier to generate, they can only be slow at runtime.
+While these were easier to generate, they can only be slow at run time.

 -  For the ``str`` built-in annotate its value as derived from ``str``, which unfortunately does not allow much optimization, since that can